tachiyomiorg/tachiyomi/README.md

 ## Download
 Get the app from our [releases page](https://github.com/inorichi/tachiyomi/releases) or from [f-droid](https://f-droid.org/packages/eu.kanade.tachiyomi/).

-If you want the latest updates, you can download the dev branch [here](http://tachiyomi.kanade.eu/latest), or set up dev builds from [f-droid](https://github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).
+If you want to be on the cutting edge, you can download the dev branch [here](http://tachiyomi.kanade.eu/latest), or set up dev builds from [f-droid](https://github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).

 ## Contributing